-BAT awards are enforceable like any other arbitral award; in most countries the New York Convention on the Recognition and Enforcement of Foreign Arbitral Awards will apply here.
+BAT awards are enforceable like any other arbitral award; in most countries the New York Convention on the Recognition and Enforcement of Foreign Arbitral Awards will apply.

-BAT is unable to assist in the enforcement.
+The BAT is not involved and unable to assist in the enforcement.

-Parties failing to honour a final BAT award may be sanctioned by FIBA upon request of the other party (cf. Book 3, Chapter 10 of the FIBA Internal Regulations).
-Parties seeking FIBA's action must file a respective request f with FIBA.
+Parties failing to honor a final BAT award may be sanctioned by FIBA upon request of the other party (cf. Book 3, Chapter 10 of the FIBA Internal Regulations).
+Parties seeking FIBA's action in this regard must file a respective request f with FIBA.
 The BAT is not involved in this procedure.

 What do I have to provide under "Request for Relief"?

-The Request for Relief shall contain a detailed analysis of all the amounts claimed (salaries, bonuses, compensation, interest, reimbursement of legal and other costs etc) and/or any other Claimant's request from the Tribunal.
+The request for relief shall contain a detailed analysis of all the amounts claimed (salaries, bonuses, compensation, interest, reimbursement of legal and other costs etc) and/or any other relief the claimant requests from the BAT.